ibm-cloud-docs/cloud-object-storage/libraries/python.md

    bucket_name = result[0];

-# Call S3 to list current objects
+# Call COS to list current objects
 response = cos.list_objects(Bucket=bucket_name)

 # Get a list of all object names from the response